RabbitMQ

 Heartbeat

-If a consumer takes too long to process a message, the heartbeat might timeout, causing the connection to RabbitMQ to drop (for Python, see Pika’s readme and example).
+If a consumer processes a message in the same thread as the heartbeat, the heartbeat can timeout if the processing is slow, causing the connection to RabbitMQ to drop (for Python, see Pika’s readme).

 Consumer prefetch